SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Style/Style.md

 ```

 We can use different properties in the same style.
 For example, in `labelStyle` we are setting the height of the presenter to 25 scaled pixels and the font size to 12 scaled pixels.
-Also, we are using `EnvironmentColor(#base)` for obtaining the default background color according to the current theme.
-Because the color will change according to the theme that is used in the image.
+Also, we are using `EnvironmentColor(#base)` for obtaining the default background color according to the current theme, because the color will change according to the theme that is used in the image.

 ### Defining a presenter for the editor